Project-MONAI/tutorials/detection/README.md

 | MONAI detection     | 0.835 | **0.886** | **0.931** | **0.957** | **0.974** | **0.983** | **0.988** |

 **Table 1**.
 The FROC sensitivity values at the predefined false positive per scan thresholds of the LUNA16 challenge.

+### Acknowledgement
+We greatly appreciate Michael Baumgartner, who is one of the main contributor of [nndetection](https://github.com/MIC-DKFZ/nnDetection) project, for his vital cooperation and help in ensuring the successful completion of this MONAI detection module.